thensg/web-toolkit/tool/fetch-images/README.md

   to override and, thus, conflict with a prior declaration if they have the same *filename*.
 + `folder`: *dirpath*

   Specifies the local directory path, *dirpath*, where a file or collection should be saved.
 By default, if this template is not declared, then the current working directory will be used instead.
 The directory path can be either absolute or relative.

-### Example image-sources.txt
+### Example image-sources.txt files

-[1] To generate a set of image files in the current working directory and to retain their original file names:
+1. To generate a set of image files in the current working directory and to retain their original file names:
 ```
 http://www.site.com/circle.jpg